Colony Air Conditioning & Heating 4905 Westport Drive The Colony, TX 75056 - Phone: 972.625.0639

 You may save a service visit!

-At the main breaker panel
+At the outdoor unit At the main breaker panel

 • If your air conditioning or heating system is not operating, reset any associated breakers.
 Do this by pushing fully to off position to reset and then back to the on position.
 Sometimes a breaker can be tripped even though it looks like it's in the "on" position.